Book an Appointment at Virtual Therapy - During COVID-19, all sessions will be done virtually.

 Erb, J. (2019), Stumbling through the Contours of Bodily Appearance: Nomadic Embodiment of the Female Counsellor.
 Doctoral Dissertation, University of Edinburgh.

+It’s so nice to meet you!
 I am a Registered Psychotherapist (CRPO #008555), based in Toronto Onta...
+Read More

 In my view, counselling works best when psychotherapists believe in their client’s capacity for change.
 Even as you read this, I believe in you and trust that you have the capacity to grow and change.